 CTE stands for Chronic Traumatic Encephalopathy, a type of dementia that can result from multiple concussions or lighter hits to the head over time.
-In the recent $765 Million NFL Payout for CTE Dementia, this type of dementia made front page headlines.
+In 2013, a $765 million payout by the NFL over CTE dementia, CTE-type of dementia made front page headlines.
 It became a matter of concern for millions of people engaged in concussion-prone activities as obvious as football or boxing, to ones as subtle as biking and soccer, all which carry the risk of multiple hits to the head over the course of a lifetime.

 Across America, according to latest reports, nearly 300,000 high school athletes sustain concussions each year.
 Properly identifying, evaluating, and treating those student athletes is critical to returning them to the game safely.